 GET A FREE PRICE QUOTE

-The Fiat 500 is a subcompact hatchback that revived the Fiat brand the U.S. after a 25-year hiatus from being on the market.
-Even though it’s taken time for the 500 to catch on, there will be additional models released to suit the needs of the masses.
+The Fiat 500 is a subcompact hatchback that brought the Fiat brand back to life in the U.S. after a 25-year hiatus from being on the market.
+Although it’s taken time for the 500 to catch on, there will be additional models released to suit the needs of the masses.

 Today, the Fiat 500 comes as a three-door hatchback, a two-door convertible with a roll-back cloth roof that's known as the Cabriolet, the Abarth hot-hatch model--which can now be ordered as a Cabrio as well--and the 500T model, a quieter and less noticeable performance model that splits the difference between the standard 500 and the Abarth.
 Starting this summer in California and Oregon only, there will also be a 500e electric car.

 The Abarth in particular won awareness for Fiat through some truly memorable TV ads, as well as the striking scorpion on its badge and the blaring rasp of its distinctive exhaust note.
 But all Fiat 500 models are fun to drive, and the car has a personality that comes through loud and clear--from the exterior lines, the stylish modern interior, and the chassis tuning that proves it can be more fun to drive a slow car fast than a fast car.
 With a growing variety of models that bring small-car style and panache to a variety of different budgets and tastes, the Fiat 500 can already be deemed a successful relaunch in the tough U.S. car market.